-Sales tax makes everything you buy a little more expensive, and it’s not just state sales taxes you have to worry about: Some counties and cities tack on their own taxes in addition to the state's, making the bill for certain merchandise even higher.
+Adding a sales tax onto a purchase makes everything you buy a little more expensive, and it’s not just state sales taxes that you have to concern yourself with.
+Some counties and cities tack on their own taxes in addition to the state's, making the bill for certain merchandise even higher.

 States With the Lowest Sales Taxes

-The obvious front-runners are the states with no sales taxes at all, but there were only four of them in 2016: Delaware, Montana, New Hampshire and Oregon.
-Alaska has no state sales tax, but its localities do charge sales tax and the average rate statewide is 1.78 percent.
-This still puts the state in the top tier with no or very low sales taxes.
+The obvious frontrunners are those states with no sales taxes at all at the state level, but there were only five of them as of 2022: Delaware, Montana, New Hampshire, Alaska, and Oregon.
+Alaska falls into something of a gray area.
+The state doesn't have a sales tax, but its localities do charge a tax, and the average rate statewide is 1.76%.

 States With the Highest Sales Taxes